Earnings and employment from Pay As You Earn Real Time Information, UK: December 2025

 Annual growth in the number of employees remained broadly within a range of 1.0% to 1.5% from mid-2016 until 2019.
 Growth rates before mid-2016 were higher than 1.5% (Figure 2).

 Starting around early 2019, employee growth began a slight downward trend.
 However, employee growth slowed more substantially past March 2020, coinciding with the coronavirus (COVID-19) pandemic, becoming negative in April 2020.
+At the start of 2021, growth rates began to recover, and remained high as the labour market recovered from the effects of the pandemic.

-At the start of 2021, growth rates began to recover, and remained high as the labour market continued to recover from the effects of the pandemic.
-From April 2022 the annual growth rate has been falling.
-Through 2022 this fall would have been partially caused by the comparison against the increase in employee numbers from March 2021, which levelled off as we no longer compared against this higher baseline.
-However, since then, growth rates have continued to fall.
+From April 2022, the annual growth rate has been falling.
+Through 2022, this fall was partially caused by the comparison with the increase in employee numbers from March 2021, which levelled off as we no longer compared against this higher baseline.
+However, growth rates then continued to decrease throughout 2023 and 2024.

 Back to table of contents